1. WHAT IS THE PURPOSE OF THIS PRIVACY NOTICE AND TO WHOM DOES IT APPLY?

 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-BRIT Trust is not obliged to appoint a statutory data protection officer, but has appointed a Data Protection Manager.
+The BRIT Trust is not obliged to appoint a statutory data protection officer, but has appointed a Data Protection Manager.
 For any queries, please contact:

 Telephone: +44 (0)20 7803 1300

-The DPM is responsible for overseeing compliance with this privacy notice and for handling any data protection queries or issues involving the BRIT Trust and BPI and its subsidiaries.
+The DPM is responsible for overseeing compliance with this Privacy Notice and for handling any data protection queries or issues involving the BRIT Trust and BPI and its subsidiaries.
 You should contact the DPM in the first instance about any issue involving data protection, whether it involves your data or anyone else’s.